Procedures and Guidelines

 Understanding standards of professional behaviour is a developmental process, and is learned through observation of role models, feedback and coaching.
 Junior learners, in particular, may be less familiar with expected standards of professional behaviour.
 Coaching should be offered when a junior learner behaves in a way that may be slightly outside the professional norm but without potential to harm others, and where the learner might reasonably be unfamiliar with typical professional expectations.
 These types of routine coaching conversations may be documented on a course assessment form or be undocumented, depending on the context.

 When a student has a minor lapse in professional behaviour (see 3.0 – Definitions) where they should reasonably be expected to be familiar with standards of professional behaviour, this can be addressed through an informal discussion with the student (respondent) by a reporter who first identifies the issue (Appendix A).
 The student is encouraged to seek support from the Office of Student Affairs (OSA) and to invite an OSA staff member to if attending an informal discussion meeting.
 Generally, a conversation and feedback may be sufficient, although it may also be reasonable to expect that the student will address the issue in a manner mutually agreed upon.
 The reporter will document the discussion with the student on an Informal Discussion Form.
 The student will be provided a copy in order to document their understanding of the discussion.
-The Informal Discussion Form will be submitted to the Year Chair who will forward it to the Associate Dean, Undergraduate Medical Education, and the relevant Administrative staff member for filing on the student’s professionalism file.
+The Informal Discussion Form will be submitted to the Year Chair who will forward it to the Associate Dean, Undergraduate Medical Education and the relevant Administrative staff member for filing on the student’s professionalism file.

 The Associate Dean, Undergraduate Medical Education, will track receipt of Informal Discussion Forms that had been incurred by the students that have not met the threshold for a Professionalism Concern Form.
 This would include students who have received 2 or fewer Informal Discussion Forms.

-If a student incurs a subsequent minor incident in the same year, or subsequent years, after receiving a Professionalism Concern Form, the Year Chair will submit a second Professionalism Concern Form.
+If a student experiences a subsequent minor incident in the same year, or subsequent years, after receiving a Professionalism Concern Form, that will require a consultation with the Professional Conduct Committee.
 The Associate Dean, Undergraduate Medical Education will inform the student that a consultation about the matter will be made to the Professional Conduct Committee.
 The Committee will meet to determine whether a Formal Professionalism Hearing is required.
-If the Committee determines that a Formal Hearing is not required, the student will be notified and the student will have a meeting with the Associate Dean, Undergraduate Medical Education.
+If the Committee determines that a Formal Hearing is not required, they may still recommend specific steps to be taken by the student to avoid similar issues in the future.
+The student will be notified and the student will typically have a meeting with the Associate Dean, Undergraduate Medical Education and a representative of the Office of Student Affairs, to discuss the concerns, strategies to address them, and supports that would help the student in avoiding similar issues in the future.
 The student will receive a note indicating the discussion and identified plan resulting from the meeting.
-If the Committee determines that a Formal Hearing is required, then the student will be notified, and a Hearing will be held.
-The process for a Formal Hearing of the Professional Conduct Committee is described in Section 6.4.
-The Committee’s decision and recommendations will be communicated to the Associate Dean, Undergraduate Medical Education.
+If the student disagrees with any recommendations of the Professional Conduct Committee, they may request a formal hearing to address.

 6.2 Reporting a Major Incident

 The Associate Dean, Undergraduate Medical Education will inform the student that a consultation about the matter will be made to the Professional Conduct Committee.
 The Committee will meet to determine whether a Formal Professionalism Hearing is required.
-If the Committee determines that a Formal Hearing is not required, the student will be notified and student will typically have a meeting with the Associate Dean Undergraduate Medical Education.
+If the Committee determines that a Formal Hearing is not required, they may still recommend specific steps to be taken by the student to avoid similar issues in the future.
+The student will be notified and student will typically have a meeting with the Associate Dean Undergraduate Medical Education to discuss the concern, strategies to address, and supports that would help the student in avoiding similar issues in the future.
 The student is encouraged to see the support of OSA and to invite an OSA staff member to a meeting.
-If the Committee determines that a Formal Hearing is required, then the student will be notified, and a Hearing will be held.
-The process for a Formal Hearing of the Professional Conduct Committee is described in Section 6.4.
-The Committee’s decision and recommendations will be communicated to the Associate Dean, Undergraduate Medical Education.
+The student will receive a note indicating the discussion and identified plan resulting from the meeting.
+If the student disagrees with any recommendations of the Professional Conduct Committee, they may request a formal hearing to address.

 6.3 Reporting a Critical Incident